 Sometimes it can be confusing to start or follow through the process for dealing with a problem.
 This can be especially true if you do not feel well or have limited energy.
-Other times, you may not have the knowledge you need to take the next step.
+Other times, you may

 Get help from an independent government organization